 Rearing Amano Larvae in Brackish Water

 Minor larvae can raise and grow only in brackish water.
 Provide them with clean water and 24 hours of light.
-The 24 hours of light produces enough algae for the larvae to survive off.
+The 24 hours of light produce enough algae for the larvae to survive off.

 When the tiny eggs hatch, the first stage is not just tiny bottom-dwelling baby shrimps but instead pelagic larvae.
-And these larvae need a period in salt water to complete the ontogenesis before they become true baby Amano shrimps and the latter step prevents easy breeding.
+And these larvae need a period in saltwater to complete the ontogenesis before they become true baby Amano shrimps and the latter step prevents easy breeding.

 Feeding: besides algae, you can feed them with a single spirulina flake (fish food) and dry yeast.
 Crush it into powder.
 One single flake provides thousands of tine food particles for the larvae to munch on.
 Ideally, you need to feed them every 5 hours at regular intervals.